john-azzaro/Study-Asynchronous-Programming-in-Node/README.md

 <br>

-### Using Promises makes it easier to work with asynchronous operations
+## Using Promises makes it easier to work with asynchronous operations
 A "promise" is an object that holds the eventual result of an asynchrnous operation.
 In other words, a "promise" essentially promisses you to give you the result of an asynchronous operation.
 That result can have either another value or an error.

 A promise can have 3 different states: Pending, Resolved, or Rejected.
 To show how these states stack up next to each other, take a look a the example below:

 ```
                                              [ Fulfilled ] => If async operation completed successfully.
     [ Pending ]  -------Asynchronous-------->      -or-
                          Operation           [ Rejected ]  => If aysn operation has an error.
 ```

-When a promise is PENDING, this means that the promise object is essentially created and can then kick-off some asynchronous operation.
+When a promise is **PENDING**, the promise object is essentially created and can then kick-off some asynchronous operation.

+When a promise is **RESOLVED**, the result is ready from the asynchronous operationm, the promise can be fulfilled.
+In other words, the asynchronous operation completed successfully and you have a value ready for you to use.

+When a promise is **REJECTED**, something went wrong with the execution of the asychronous operation and the promise is rejected.

+###